pierrick-libert/js-upload-file/README.md

 upload-file
 ===========

 This is a file uploader written in javascript and html5 which doesn't need to change your php.ini for the big file.
-This jQuery plugin cut the file and send him at your server in AJAX.
+This jQuery plugin cut the file and send it at your server in AJAX.

 For use it :